Are you looking for inspiring bible verses about planning to give you insight on what the bible says about planning for the future?

 This verse on planning Reminds us that the way to have your plans established or rooted, is to commit them to God.
 That means allowing his will to be done with your plan.
 Do not hold on to them so tightly that He can not move in your situation.

 The plans of the heart belong to man, But the answer of the tongue is from the LORD.

 Create goals that put God first with this guided goal-setting prayer journal.
 For a limited time get this journal for just $4.97 (regular $10) and start this year off with intention!

 It you are someone who is prone to just go with the flow, you may find it hard to plan ahead.
 This is one area where my husband and I differ and we are able to lean in on each other.
 I am a planner.
 He is not.
 We are a beautiful mix of spontaneous planning.

 But all things should be done decently and in order

 God’s word encourages us to make plans.
 But to be conscious of the Holy Spirit and the fact that God’s plans will have the final say.
-The following bible verses about planning ahead can be mantras for you to prepare ahead and to pray often.
+This bible verse about planning ahead can be a mantra for you to prepare ahead and to pray often.